theogravity/apifire/README.md

 - Uses a custom `json-schema-ref-parser-alt` build that adds a `x-original-ref` property as a reference to the original `$ref` to the output schema, which is useful for static analysis when trying to generate types.
 - The templates that came with `openapi3-generator` were removed.
-- A new set of templates were added to work with `generator-ts-openapi-server`.
+- A new set of templates were added to work with `apifire-server`.
 - A prettifier was introduced to prettify the generated Typescript files.

 ## Install